astridlyre/zircus/sizing/index.md

 ref: sizing
 layout: generic
 title: sizing · zircus apparel
+description: "Read about Zircus Apparel sizing information to ensure your underwear fits you just the way you expect."
 bottom_image: /assets/img/products/1920/group-a-1920.jpg
 bg_image: /assets/img/people/atana-b.jpg
 bg_image_alt: "A close up shot of a model pulling their overalls down to show their purple Zircus underwear.
 It looks great next to their studded braclet."